ices-eg/wg_MGWG/selectivity/README.md

 * Which fisheries are not using an optimal selectivity pattern and what are the impacts of these decisions?

-* Does using too large of an age plus group mask important nuances of selectivity patterns?
+* Does using too young of an age plus group mask important nuances of selectivity patterns?

 ## Plan